gobelinlabs/gobelinlabs.github.io/content/en/posts/why_do_you_use_battlemaps.md

 Beside those concepts, *Handy compared to sketching on computer* and *Ability to use details as narratives* were directly refering to **Practicality** as they were refering to interaction enhancements that affect the quality of the experience.

 Finally, **Else** was useful to help people formulating unlisted concepts such as *Useful to measure* or *When system demands it*.
-They were also used to say *All of those choices!* several times.
+It was also used to say *All of those choices!* several times.
-I decided to keep them apart because there is no way to quantify how many people rally to a specific comment which could eventually be compared to one of the previous category.
+I decided to keep these votes apart because there is no way to quantify how many people rally to a specific comment which could eventually be compared to one of the previous categories.
 Plus, the sum of the comments may not be related to the points collected under the item *Something else*.

+# Discussion

 ------

-# Discussion
+{{<figure width=800 src="/en/img/goblin_DM.png" link="/en/img/goblin_DM.png">}}

+---

 ## Aesthetics versus Immersion
 It's really interesting to see how **aesthetics** is part of the reasons why people use graphical battlemaps, while it really isn't the only one, neither the primary one!